Almond Cranberry Cake (Bundt Cake)

 - ½ cup (120 ml) Milk

-- 1½ cup (150 g) Cranberries (dried)
+- 1½ cup (150 g) Cranberries dried

-- 1 cup (100 g) Almond flakes (or chopped almonds)
+- 1 cup (100 g) Almond flakes or chopped almonds

 - Preheat the oven to 325°F / 165°C / Gas Mark.
-Grease and dust with flour a 9-inch bundt pan or one 9-inch square cake pan.Pro tip - In the video, I used 2 x 6-inch (6 cups) bundt pans to give as gifts for the holidays.
+Grease and dust a 10-cup bundt pan with flour.

 - Substitute other dried fruits if you don’t have cranberries.
 Try dates, apricots, or dried figs.